 Regulatory tax reporting solution

-In light of regulations such as the Automatic Exchange of Information (AEoI) based on the OECD’s Common Reporting Standard (CRS) or the Foreign Account Tax Compliance Act (FATCA) and its Intergovernmental Agreements (IGA1 and IGA2), financial institutions are facing the major challenge of having to fulfill the tax authorities’ constantly changing requirements concerning reporting standards.
+In light of regulations such as the Automatic Exchange of Information (AEoI) based on the OECD’s Common Reporting Standard (CRS), the Foreign Account Tax Compliance Act (FATCA) and its Intergovernmental Agreements (IGA1 and IGA2) or TRACE (Treaty Relief and Compliance Enhancement), financial institutions are facing the major challenge of having to fulfill the tax authorities’ constantly changing requirements concerning reporting standards.
 This often requires modifications in electronic data and reports.
 To address this demanding challenge, we have developed FiTAX, a standard software solution for financial institutions to generate tax reports for tax authorities around the world.
-The reporting software fulfills the requirements of the CRS, FATCA and the Intergovernmental Agreements (IGA), QI, QDD and DAC6/MDR.
+The reporting software fulfills the requirements of the CRS, FATCA and the Intergovernmental Agreements (IGA), QI, QDD, TRACE and DAC6/MDR regimes.

-FiTAX is already the market leading software for tax reporting in Switzerland, Luxembourg and France and striving to grow further in the Americas and Asia.
+FiTAX is already the market leading software for tax reporting in Switzerland, Luxembourg and France and striving to grow further in the Americas, Europe and Asia.